open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 </a>

-Because it is stored as OCI artifact in an OCI registry the filesystem format is the
+Because it is stored as OCI artifact in an OCI registry, the filesystem format used for OCI artifacts is the blob format.
-blob format used for OCI artifacts.

 <details><summary>What happened?</summary>
 The file helmchart.tgz was downloaded.